aforward/writing/blog/mailgun-on-digital-ocean.md

 email.mg.mydomain.ca.
 1800 IN CNAME mailgun.org.
 ```

-[Digital Ocean](https://m.do.co/c/e450543d2a29)’s data entry provides shortcuts in the editor, so you will want to leave out mydomain.ca, but **NOT** mg.
-Here’s what the values look like in [Digital Ocean](https://m.do.co/c/e450543d2a29)’s editor.
+[Digital Ocean](https://m.do.co/c/e450543d2a29)'s data entry provides shortcuts in the editor, so you will want to leave out mydomain.ca, but **NOT** mg.
+Here's what the values look like in [Digital Ocean](https://m.do.co/c/e450543d2a29)'s editor.

 ![Digital Ocean editing subdomains in DNS editor](mailgun-on-digital-ocean/do_dns_subdomain_editor.png)

-Here’s what you need to change for your specific configuration
+Here's what you need to change for your specific configuration

 * A record for mg should by the IP provided by mailgun (not 1.2.3.4)
-* A record for @ should be your droplets’ IP (not mailgun’s)
+* A record for @ should be your droplets' IP (not mailgun's)
 * TXT record for mg should be wrapped in quotes
 * TXT record for pic.\_domainkey.mg should also be wrapped in quotes